rodtyga/litness/README.md

 # litness
-An app that provides that most "lit" places in a given area based on a user's unique profile
+An app that provides the most "lit" places in a given area based on a user's unique profile